sw1562776/milky-addon/README.md

    - Walks between multiple coordinates using Baritone.
 - InHand
   - Fills your mainhand and offhand with chosen items.
-- Landing
-  - Attempts to land by using chorus fruits until touching the ground.
 - LeftClickBlock
   - Automatically interacts with blocks in range.
-- Magazine
-  - Automatically switch parameters of your Meteor modules.
 - PhantomStatistics
   - Detect phantoms, optionally mark Xaero waypoints, and show Y layer density on HUD.
+- PitStop
+  - Restock elytras and two other item types from an ender chest.
 - PullUp
   - Automatically takes off from the ground and climbs to your target altitude.
-- QuickCommand
-  - Send your message/command (with rich placeholders) to gamechat with a single click.
 - RightClickBlock
   - Automatically interacts with blocks in range.
 - RightClickEntity
   - Automatically interacts with entities in range.
 - SpiralFlight
   - Adjusts your yaw to follow an Archimedean spiral path.
+- Trade
+  - Auto trades with villagers.
+- WaypointQueue
+  - Adjusts your yaw to sequentially aim at waypoints from XaeroMap.

+### MilkyWay Modules

+- Magazine
+  - Automatically switch parameters of your Meteor modules.
+- QuickCommand
+  - Send your message/command (with rich placeholders) to gamechat with a single click.
 - Timeline
   - Orchestrates your Meteor modules—start and stop modules in a defined order or in parallel.
   - Write a short script to schedule routines and optionally loop them.
-- WaypointQueue
-  - Adjusts your yaw to sequentially aim at waypoints from XaeroMap.

 ### Borrowed Magic

 - BoostedBounce
   - Ported from Jeff Mod and adapted for Minecraft 1.21.4 with a reworked soft-collision check and a build-in elytra/gold auto-replace.
 - Cruise